This page explains how fine-grained access control works with Cloud Spanner change streams.

 GRANT SELECT ON CHANGE STREAM CHANGE_STREAM_NAME TO ROLE ROLE_NAME;

-EXECUTEon the table-valued function (TVF) that is automatically created for the change stream.
-You use the TVF to perform reads on change stream data.
+EXECUTEon the read function that is automatically created for the change stream.
+You use the read function to read change stream records.

-GRANT EXECUTE ON TABLE FUNCTION TABLE_FUNCTION_NAME TO ROLE ROLE_NAME;
+GRANT EXECUTE ON TABLE FUNCTION READ_FUNCTION_NAME TO ROLE ROLE_NAME;

-table shows database roles and privileges information for change streams.
+The following views show database roles and privileges information for change streams:

-The rows in this table are filtered based on the current database role's privileges on change streams.
+The rows in these view are filtered based on the current database role's privileges on change streams.
 This ensures that principals can view only the roles, privileges, and change streams that they have access to.

-Row filtering also applies to following change streams-related tables:
+Row filtering also applies to following change streams-related views: